Need4Oxygen/Battlefinder/CONTRIBUTING.md

     public void SaveBackgroundOptions() {}
 ```

-Always try to comment public functions, specially if they are called via UI because those references wont't appear when you look for them in your code editor.
+Always try to comment public functions, especially if they are called via UI because those references wont't appear when you look for them in your code editor.

 ```c#
     <summary> Called by X button instantiated on Y system to make Z </summary>